epfl-ada/ada-2021-project-avada-kedavra/README.md

 # Abstract

-Despite the scientifically esthablished climate emergency, there is still a lack of general action fighting against global warming, and a non-negligeable climatesceptical tendancy in the population.
+Despite the scientifically established climate emergency, there is still a lack of action against global warming.
 As a large part of the information the population receives is in the press, we would like to understand how is the environmental topic tackled in this media.
-The aim of the project is to provide deep insigth on who is talking about climate change, and how.
-Indeed, we would like to first understand what caracteristics make a person more inclined to talk about climate.
-Then, we would like to assess what proportion of the environmental mediac representation is actually taken by climat denial.
-This will enable us to have a global vizualisation of what kind of information is made available to the public media, and thus a better understanding of why so many people are not concerned about climate change.
+The aim of the project is to provide deep insight on the mediatic representation of climate-related issues.
+Indeed, we would like to first understand what characteristics make a person represented in the public climate debate, and if some communities are excluded from it.
+This will help us have some insight on the most climate-related mediated opinions in the press.
+As the climate crisis is a rapidly evolving topic, we would also like to investigate its evolution in the press.
+This will enable us to have a global visualization of the information made available to the public across time, and thus a better understanding of why so many people are not concerned about climate change.

 # Research Questions

  - [x] What is the current typical profile of a person talking about climate in the media ?
 Is it the same for other topic ?
 (Comparaison entre les caractéristiques de personnes les plus représentées dans le QuoteBank vs celles qui parlent du climat) (comparaison des nationalités avec une carte du monde)